Aynom/Ekman-spiral/README.md

 no motion exists at z=-H and that the velocity at water surface is known as W = v + ui, where u and v are two prescribed real constants.

-II.
-Numerical solution to the problem using Fortran Programming
+2. Numerical solution to the problem using Fortran Programming

 In this project, the equation describing the Ekman spiral phenomenon is approximated with the help of the finite difference method.
 Furthermore, a new variable (sigma) which is a function of z, f and k parameters coupled with the